best-practicers/reviews/reviews/swirl-protocol/testing/README.md

 ## Unit Testing
 Each of the contracts, `DCAPoolFacade.sol`, `DCAPoolFactory.sol`, `DCAScheduler.sol`, `DCAVault.sol` are being thoroughly tested using hardhat-waffle.

 Tests using the chai matchers `calledOnContract` and `calledOnContractWith` have been separated out into separate files suffixed 'WithMock'.
 These tests are utilizing the waffle provider directly.
-See more details on the issue here: https://github.com/nomiclabs/hardhat/issues/638
+See more details on the issue [here](https://github.com/nomiclabs/hardhat/issues/638)

 ## Integration Testing
-ALl the integration tests call `resetFork()` from `utils\integration.ts` which uses Alchemy to fork from a specific block number.
+All the integration tests call `resetFork()` from `utils\integration.ts` which uses Alchemy to fork from a specific block number.

 ### 1Inch.test.ts
 Deploys and tests the 1Inch buy strategy